Protect Your Business Data

 - Damaged reputation or brand name.

-- Lost revenue, as many breaches can cause a loss in customer loyalty and the need to reimburse customers.
+- Lost revenue - many breaches can cause a need to reimburse customers.

-- Liability costs, as data breaches can cause lawsuits from customers or vendors.
+- Liability costs - data breaches can cause lawsuits from customers or vendors.

 Prevent Data Breaches and Loss with Server Backup

-Even with small businesses like yours, there is enough data stored on customers, servicing jobs and vendors that may pose a huge liability if lost.
+Even with small businesses like yours, there is enough data stored about customers, servicing jobs and vendors that may pose a huge liability.
 Thankfully, there are many methods of backup to your internal servers that can help prevent this from happening.
 A small contracting business can expect to pay between $2-4 per GB stored per month for full backup solutions.